 The Floating-Point Unit (FPU) supports the ARMv7 VFPv4-D16 architecture without Advanced SIMD extensions (NEON).
 It is tightly integrated to the Cortex-A5 processor pipeline.
 It provides trapless execution and is optimized for scalar operation.
-It can generate an Undefined instruction exception on vector instructions that lets the programmer emulate vector capability in software.
+It can generate an Undefined instruction exception on vector instructions that enables the programmer to emulate vector capability in software.